Abhishek0453/Gilhari_data_transfer/README.md

  and CRUD commands sent to it.
 The browser interface contains a GUI to help facilitate posting and querying data from the buckets.
 - An alternative way to communicate with it is through the command line. couchbase-cli is a command line interface used to interact with the Couchbase server.
 The server can be accessed through the command line using the connection string for the server, username, password, and the bucket name to be accessed.
 For example, to post data stored in a 'data.json' file on the desktop, the command `cbimport json -c couchbase://localhost:8091 -u <username> -p <password> -b Employee -d file://C:/Users/<user>/Desktop/data.json -f list -g %id%` can be used whereas the command `cbexport json -c couchbase://localhost:8091 -u <username> -p <password> -b Employee -f list -o C:/Users/<user>/Desktop/output.json` extracts the data from a bucket name 'Employee' to a 'output.json' file on the desktop.

+>[!NOTE]
+>Ensure the Couchbase server and bucket exist before running the `Couchbase.bat` file provided and that the credentials provided are correct.

-  The entire documentation for the command line interface for couchbase can be found [here](https://docs.couchbase.com/server/current/cli/cbcli/couchbase-cli.html).
+  The entire documentation for the command line interface for Couchbase can be found [here](https://docs.couchbase.com/server/current/cli/cbcli/couchbase-cli.html).